OsmosysSoftware/dev-standards/README.md

 ## Join Us!

-The Dev Standards Repository is an ever-growing project fueled by the passion of developers like you.
-Together, we're making coding standards more accessible and improving software development practices across the globe.
-We welcome you to contribute, learn, and make a positive impact.
+The Osmosys Dev Standards Repository is a testament to the power of collaborative learning and growth.
+By being part of this repository, you're not only advancing your skills but also contributing to the elevation of industry standards.
+Together, we're shaping the future of software development.

-Thank you for being a part of the Dev Standards community!
+Thank you for being a part of the Osmosys's Dev Standards community!

+**Visit [www.osmosys.co](https://osmosys.co/) to learn more about Osmosys and our commitment to excellence.**